Old Women's Buffalo Jump National Historic Site of Canada

 Historic Sites and Monuments Act (R.S.C., 1985, c.
 H-4)

 Old Woman’s Buffalo Jump

 Description of Historic Place

 Old Women’s Buffalo Jump National Historic Site of Canada is a historic buffalo jump that was used continuously for roughly 2000 years, located in a small coulee on the edge of the Alberta foothills near the town of Cayley.
-The site consists of landscape and topographic features common to buffalo jumps, notably a cliff face of Paskapoo sandstone rising over the Squaw Coulee, with archaeological deposits in excess of six metres deep at the cliff base.
+The site consists of landscape and topographic features common to buffalo jumps, notably a cliff face of Paskapoo sandstone rising over a coulee, with archaeological deposits in excess of six metres deep at the cliff base.
 The remains have accumulated in numerous deposits along the cliff toward a creek, where the deepest vestiges are still largely undisturbed.
 The official recognition refers to the 3.3 hectares of landscape and all of the associated archaeological remains.

 This undisturbed site had been repeatedly used over many centuries.
 Buffalo were the foundation of life for the First Nations of the plains, providing an essential food source and raw materials for clothing and lodging.
 The use of buffalo jumps was an important food gathering technique, a way of gathering a quantity of meat at one time that could be dried and preserved for future consumption.
 A successful buffalo drive involved a high level of ritual, planning, and communal endeavour.